fullstackreact/30-days-of-react/day-01/post.md

 In this case, we access empty `<div>` container from `index.html`.

-Once we have access to the empty `<div>`, we are going to use it as a space for our container to live.
-This is where React high-level API comes into play.
+Once we have access to the empty `<div>`, will use the 'createRoot' method to transform empty HTML container into a place for our component to live.

-'createRoot' is a method that transforms empty container into a place for our React application to live.
-It provides many useful methods empty container does not have.

-One of the methods is render, which we call on `root` to get our application going.

-high-level API is what happens under the hood.
-React provides us with easy, friendly syntax like functions to write React components.
-It does the hard work of translating that friendly syntax into these difficult and scary (even for experienced developers) calls to high-level API.

-Truth is, you only need to work with high-level API once - to create the React application.
-Once it's done, you can revert back to simpler syntax. we use `createRoot()` method to create a root -
+`createRoot` rarely comes up outside of when you need to create a container for React app, so it's enough to know that 'createRoot' gives the container many properties and useful methods it needs to 'host' our React app.

+We call one of those methods `render`, which renders our component `App`.